DanteTheEgregore/mcmyadmin-rc.d/README.md

-MCmyAdmin-init.d
+MCmyAdmin-rc.d
 ================
+A FreeBSD fork of MCMyAdmin-init.d

-Place the script in your /etc/init.d directory
+Place the script in your /etc/rc.d directory
 Install the script according to your Distro's guidelines.